Quantum-Accelerators/quacc/docs/src/install/advanced/jobflow.md

     collection_name: <collection name>
 ```

-Finally, you will need to define a `JOBFLOW_CONFIG_FILE` environment variable pointing to the file you made.
+You will then need to define a `JOBFLOW_CONFIG_FILE` environment variable pointing to the file you made.
 For instance, in your `~/.bashrc` file, add the following line:
 `export JOBFLOW_CONFIG_FILE="/path/to/my/jobflow.yaml"`.

-When a Quacc calculation completes, all the data will be stored in the database you have specified above.